15 Best Podcast Software Solutions in 2025

 Our Recommendation

 The interface and some of the advanced tools are highly recommended for experienced podcasters.
-Audacity is not recommended for broadcasters that need to record remote guest speakers.
+Audacity is not recommended for broadcasters who need to record remote guest speakers.

 Even if it is not specifically designed for recording podcasts, Garage Band is a decent audio recording software.